tweag/python-monorepo-example/content/blog/2020-07-08-buildkite-for-nix-ci.md

   time downloading the same docker container again and again on every push as would usually happen with most cloud CI providers.

-- The workers come with a distributed Nix cache should be set up.
+- The workers come with a distributed Nix cache set up.
 So authors of CI scripts won't have to bother about caching at all.

 ## Secrets